Edmonton Mayor Amarjeet Sohi has confirmed he will run for the Liberal Party of Canada in Edmonton Southeast in the upcoming federal election.

 Edmonton Mayor Amarjeet Sohi during a year-end interview in 2024.
 (Mack Male/Flickr)

-Sohi is considering re-entering federal politics because "we would be lacking strong voices from the region if the Liberals formed government," he said.
+Sohi said he was considering re-entering federal politics because "we would be lacking strong voices from the region if the Liberals formed government," he said.
 "I also feel that my experience, my style of leadership, where I can remain calm, steadiness, and the temperament I have to deal with crises and the difficult situations could be helpful at a national level, when we are dealing with the most unpredictable times that we have never imagined before."

 "I was watching the (Liberal leadership race) very closely, as much as I could, because I was feeling that who gets elected will be instrumental in what kind of leadership is required for us to navigate through these challenges," he said.